ColtonTO/ColtonsPortfolio/README.md

 web developer.

 - What makes this portfolio of mine stand out is how organized it is.
 Through the use of neat styling and well used semantics in
-HTML, it should be a breeze for the user to pick apart.
+HTML, it should be a breeze for the user to pick apart and digest.
+It is also accessible on mobile devices!

 ## Installation
 -N/A